runlevel5/gpu-screen-recorder-gtk/README.md

 More info at [GPU Screen Recorder](https://git.dec05eba.com/gpu-screen-recorder/about/).

 ## Note
-This software works with x11 and wayland, but when using wayland only monitors can be recorded.
+This software works on x11 and wayland.
 Hotkeys are also not supported on wayland (wayland doesn't really support this properly yet).
 Use X11 if you want a proper desktop experience in general.
 ### TEMPORARY ISSUES
 1) Videos are in variable framerate format.
 Use MPV to play such videos, otherwise you might experience stuttering in the video if you are using a buggy video player.
 You can try saving the video into a .mkv file instead as some software may have better support for .mkv files (such as kdenlive).
 You can use the "-fm cfr" option to to use constant framerate mode.
 ### AMD/Intel/Wayland root permission